smallpondtom/LiftAndLearn.jl/README.md

 - We use [Ipopt](https://github.com/jump-dev/Ipopt.jl) for the optimization (e.g., EP-OpInf)
     - This requires additional proprietary linear-solvers including `ma86` and `ma97`.
     - You can run the code without it by changing the options.
 By default Ipopt will use `MUMPS` but we recommend you obtain and download `HSL_jll.jl`.
 You can find the instructions [here](https://licences.stfc.ac.uk/product/libhsl).
+- As this package is designed for model reduction of large-scale models, we recommend using a high-memory machine to run the examples, ideally with more than 32GB of RAM.

 ### Installation
 ```julia-repl